 Language B SL and HL are language acquisition courses for students with some background in the target language.
 While learning this additional language, students also explore the culture(s) connected to it.
 Standard and higher levels are differentiated by the recommended teaching hours, the depth of syllabus coverage, the study of literature at HL, the level of difficulty and the demands of assessment and the assessment criteria.

 The range of purposes and situations for which and in which the language is used in the language B courses extends well beyond those at ab initio.
-Language B will be offered in English, French and Swahili.

 Note: A native speaker of a language cannot take it as a language B, even at HL, unless they have never studied it in school

-ab initio [beginner] (Standard level)
+LANGUAGE ab initio (Standard level)

 The language ab initio (beginner) course is a language acquisition course for students with little or no experience of the language.
 Students are not eligible if they have studied the language 3 or more years out of the last 5 years or within the last two years